r00tmebaby/Audit-Sample-Selection-Tool/Readme.md

 - Seeded randomness: use same seed for reproducible samples.
 - Excel formatting issues: ensure XlsxWriter installed correctly.

+## Continuous Integration (GitHub Actions)
+A cross-platform pipeline runs on every push/PR and performs:
+- Linting (black 79, isort, pyflakes) on worker/src and restapi/src
+- Test suites (worker/tests and restapi/tests)
+- Worker smoke tests against the sample dataset (data/population_data.csv)

+This is configured in `.github/workflows/ci.yml` and runs on Windows and Ubuntu runners.

 ### Future Enhancements

 Even though this tool should meet the core requirements, potential future improvements include: